gannacon/Homework_04_Quiz/README.md

 # <BTCMP Homework 4>

 ## Description
-This javascript will randomly generate a password for you...
-But you must remember that there is no such thing as random for computers.
+This is a simple and quick javascript quiz.
+The user has 5 seconds to answer three questions.
 ## Installation
 You do not need anything special to run this functioning code.
-Link for deployed repo: https://gannacon.github.io/Homework-03-PasswordGen/
+Link for deployed repo: https://gannacon.github.io/Homework_04_Quiz/
 ## Assets
 Below is a screenshot of the home page.

  ![screenshot of my work](./images/screenshot.png)

 ## Credits
-I give credit to Byron and Chris who helped me understand HTML and CSS.
-This code was from scratch but they were a valuable resource when completing this assignment.
+I give credit to the internet to help me create the quiz and the slide show of questions.
+I then modified the variables and functions to perform to the acceptance criteria.

 ## My Task
+At some point in my journey to become a full-stack web developer, I will likely be asked to complete a coding assessment&mdash;perhaps as part of an interview process.
+A typical coding assessment includes both multiple-choice questions and interactive coding challenges.

-This week’s homework requires you to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean and polished, responsive user interface that adapts to multiple screen sizes.
+To help familiarize myself with these tests and allow me to use the skills covered in this unit, this week’s homework invites me to build a timed coding quiz with multiple-choice questions.
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that I write.
+It will have a clean, polished, and responsive user interface.

-The password can include special characters.
-If you’re unfamiliar with these, see this [list of password special characters](https://www.owasp.org/index.php/Password_special_characters) from the OWASP Foundation.
+This week’s coursework will equip you with all the skills you need to succeed in this assignment.

+If you are the grader of this assignment and get this far in the README...
+Congratulations!
+In our grading comments please provide me with the answer to the universe provided in "The Hitchiker's Guide to the Galaxy".

 ## User Story